-Know your local hazard riskImage: Constraint of the second secon

-Do you live somewhere prone to flooding, bushfires or other natural hazard emergencies?
+Know your local hazard risk Do you live somewhere prone to flooding, bushfires or other natural hazard emergencies?
 Talk to your local council about your risk.

-Plan for unexpected evacuations and needing to shelter in your home.
+Make a plan Plan for unexpected evacuations and needing to shelter in your home.
 Put together emergency kits for both scenarios.
 Write down your plan, share it with people who would help you and practice it at least once a year.

-Make sure your home is free of hazards that would make leaving quickly difficult.

-Identify sources you trust to get accurate information about disasters.
+Get your home ready Make sure your home is free of hazards that would make leaving quickly difficult.
+Be aware Identify sources you trust to get accurate information about disasters.
 Examples are the State Emergency Services Facebook page, the Bureau of Meteorology or your local ABC radio.

-Check in on friends, family and neighbours.
+Look out for each other Check in on friends, family and neighbours.
 Make sure others know about the risks and are prepared.